overture-stack/prelude/apps/stage/public/docs/00-introduction.md

 **Prelude** is a toolkit designed for the **planning and development stages** of Overture data platform implementation.
 It helps teams incrementally build and validate platform requirements, enabling them to:

-- Systematically verify requirements and user workflows
+- Systematically verify requirements
-- Minimize technical overhead during planning and prototyping
+- Minimize technical overhead
-- Create a comprehensive blueprint for production deployment
+- Build a foundation for production deployment

 **Important:** Prelude is **not intended for production environments**.
 It serves as a preparatory tool to ensure successful production deployments.
 We are actively enhancing resources to support teams transitioning from Prelude to production.